mycred/myCRED/readme.txt

 = Customizations =

-myCred has the ability to â€œdo-it-allâ€ because we have put in a lot of effort to make sure that the supported plugins are as developer-friendly as possible.
+myCred has the ability to "do-it-all" because we have put in a lot of effort to make sure that the supported plugins are as developer-friendly as possible.
 If you need to build a custom feature, simply submit a [request for a quote](https://mycred.me/customize/request-quote/) via the myCred website.

 = Support =